mean00/avidemux2/README.md

 bash bootStrap.bash --with-system-libass
 ```

 The compiled output will be in the `install` subdirectory of `avidemux2`.

-Avidemux can run without installation, only a start script has to be made from the template script `run_avidemux_template.sh`.
+Avidemux can be run without installation by means of a start script derived
-After copying the template script, it needs some editing:
+from the template `run_avidemux_template.sh`.

-`TOPSRCDIR="${HOME}/avidemux2"`
+1. Make a copy of this script file.
+2. Only if Avidemux repository has been cloned to a different location than `${HOME}/avidemux2`,
-the path needs to point to the *actual* location of the cloned repository.
+edit the value of variable `TOPSRCDIR` to point to the *actual* location of the source tree.
+3. Copy the script to a directory listed in `$PATH` and make it executable.

-## Build on MacOS
+## Build on macOS

 Install [Homebrew](https://github.com/Homebrew/brew)